-- S = s(1-z'')Y; 0 < z'' < 1

-- z" can be reduced through efficiency gains in the intermediation process = rise of the level of the

-growth path of y (neocl. model)

-- If quality of financial system improves and equity capital is allocated more effectively (incl.venture capital)=rise of trend growth rate
+- $S = s(1-z^{"})Y; 0 < z^{"} < 1$ - z" can be reduced through efficiency gains in the intermediation process = rise of the level of the growth path of Y (neocl. model) - If quality of financial system improves and equity capital is allocated more effectively (incl.venture capital)=rise of trend, growth rate

-P11 Welfens www

-- Financial markets with 2 typical problems:

-- Information asymmetries

-(investor or innovation

-knows better about project

-than the bank!) =
+- Financial markets with 2 typical problems: - Information asymmetries (investor or innovation knows better about project than the bank!) =imperfect capital markets - Moral hazard pro-blems: Policy should design adequate incentives/institutions

-imperfect capital markets

-- Moral hazard pro-blems:

-Policy should design adequate incentives/institutions